ELABDELLAOUI-HAJAR/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3-strcmp.c : function similar to standard strcmp.
 4-rev_array.c : function to reverse an array of integers.
 5-string_toupper.c : function that changes all lowercase letters of a string to uppercase.
+6-cap_string.c : function that capitalizes all words of a string.